 We are thrilled to welcome Natalie Coates to Auckland Law, a brilliant new addition to our team.
 Natalie is tangata whenua from Teteko and Whakatane.
 She graduated from the University of Otago in 2010 with a Bachelor of Laws (first class honours) and a Bachelor of Arts (first class honours, majoring in Maori Studies) from the University of Otago.
 In 2011 Natalie received the Fulbright Nga Pae o te Maramatanga graduate award, the New Zealand Law Foundation Ethel Benjamin Scholarship and a Ngarimu VC and 28th (Maori) Battalion Memorial Masters Scholarship to support her studies towards an LL.M (Masters of Law) from Harvard University.
 Natalie has previously worked at Aurere Law, Te Runanga o Ngati Awa and as a volunteer intern at Survival International in London.

 Centre members have published the world over on issues as diverse as Māori and criminal justice, the Waitangi Tribunal, tikanga Māori, the relationship between Māori and the Crown, early tax law and the Māori, constitutional law, and Indigenous peoples’ rights under international law.

-Te Tai Haruru also publishes Te Tai Haruru: Journal of Māori Legal Writing.
+Te Tai Haruru also publishes Te Tai Haruru: Journal of Māori Legal Writing: 2018 volume.

 Auckland Law School offers a Certificate of Indigenous Peoples and the Law – Nga Toki o Te Ture – to students who pass 40 points or more from elective courses with Indigenous content.